ONE – learning, knowing, is HELICAL (a growing process)

 QUESTION:

-In the development of your spiritual life, your “faith”, are you practicing both of these principles – the helical progress of building freshly on what you already have, and taking advantage of good resources (especially people) in the world around you (which for many of us includes the Bible)?
+In the development of your spiritual life, your “faith”, are you practicing both of these principles – the helical progress of building freshly on what you already have, as well as taking advantage of good, healthy resources (especially people) in the world around you (which for many of us includes the Bible)?
 Your spiritual knowledge or awareness could easily be called the most important thing about you.
 Is it getting the attention it deserves?

-In every area of life we get to where there has to be at least a small “leap of faith” – with bankers, with restaurants, with traffic signals – no shame in that!
+In every area of life we get to where there has to be at least a small “leap of faith” – with bankers, with restaurants, with traffic signals, with significant others – no shame in that!
 It’s literally unavoidable.
 In spiritual matters, or “faith” matters, are you aware of where your leap of faith is (or where your leaps of faith are)?
-It’s your choice.
-Do you feel you’re making good investments? a good risk?
-That matters 🙂
+It’s one’s own choice.
+Do we feel we’re making good investments? a good risk?
+Have we used these two tools?
+It matters 🙂